-- Be made on its own, so do not write your question on your payment coupon or mortgage statement
+- Send your question separately.
+You can’t write your question on your payment coupon or mortgage statement.

-- Include or provide enough information for the servicer to identify the name and account of the borrower
+- Include the name of the borrower and provide enough information for the servicer to identify the borrower’s account.

-- Contain a statement of the reasons you believe that the servicer has made an error with respect to your account or contain a detailed explanation as to other information relating to the servicing of the loan that you are requesting.
+- Provide a statement of the reasons you believe that the servicer has made an error with the respect to your account or a detailed explanation as to information relating to the servicing of the loan that you are requesting.

 - If the servicer has given you an address for error resolution and information requests, you must send your request to that address.
 See your periodic statement or coupon book, or ask your servicer for the proper address.